Spring has finally arrived in my neck of the woods.

 While on my daily walks, I have noticed some of my neighbors mowing their lawns.
 I just love the smell of freshly-cut grass!
 It’s such a distinctive smell, and I began to wonder what chemicals caused the scent.
 I admit, I was kind of saddened to find out the reason behind the smell.

-The Birds are Back!
+Spring is Here and the Birds are Back!

 Last but not least, the arrival of Spring has brought with it the return of many bird species.
 I enjoy watching the birds in my yard, foraging, making nests, and filling the air with their song.
 I always keep my phone handy so that I have access to my favorite app for bird-watching: Merlin Bird ID.
 I’ve written about this free app before, but with the increased bird activity I thought I’d share it again.